Ferry owner drowns in Rio de Contas, and deaths from rain in Bahia reach 18; dam breaks in Jussiape | Bahia

-Hundreds of families are homeless and displaced.
-The Civil Defense and the city hall are on the streets, surveying the damage and providing assistance to the homeless families.
-People are being sent to a school in the municipality.
+Ten highways are partially or totally interdicted, according to the state and federal highway police.
+In Ubatã, a section of the BR-330 gave way, opening a crater.

-The rains that have hit Bahia since November have placed 66 cities in an emergency situation and caused the death of 17 people, according to the state’s Civil Defense.
-At least 3,800 people were left homeless and 10,955 were made homeless (they had to abandon their properties, but did not need shelter).
+BR-330, stretch of Ubatã, gave way because of rain this Sunday (26). — Photo: Ubatã News

-On Saturday night, residents of two neighborhoods in Salvador, Castelo Branco and Sete de Abril, were instructed to leave their homes because of the risk of property collapse and landslides.
+In Salvador, residents of two neighborhoods, Castelo Branco and Sete de Abril, were instructed to leave their homes on Saturday night due to the risk of property collapse and landslides.

 The warning sirens after the volume of rain exceeded 150 millimeters in 72 hours (see the video below).
 “We had the wettest November in the last ten years and December will surpass all expectations”, says Sósthenes Macedo, coordinator of the Civil Defense of Salvador.